100DaysOfCloud/100DaysOfCloud/Templates/002-DAY-ARTICLE-LONG-TEMPLATE.md

 ## Cloud Research

-- ✍️ Document your trial and errors trying to learn and understand the cloud topic or completing micro-project
+- ✍️ Document your trial and errors.
+Share what you tried to learn and understand about the cloud topic or while completing micro-project.
-- 🖼️ Show as many screenshot as possible so others can experience what your cloud research
+- 🖼️ Show as many screenshot as possible so others can experience in your cloud research.

 ## Try yourself